Wolox/netcore-bootstrap/README.md

 ## clone repo seed
 - (git clone git@github.com:gussiciliano/ASP-MV6-seed-project.git)

+## Considerations
+All routes should be declared through annotations (Eg: [Route("Home")]) so that they can be read correctly by Swagger.
+Also all routes should have an annotation to indicate its request type (get, post, etc), otherwise swagger will default them to http get and parameters should have an annotation indicating were they are coming from (body, query), otherwise swagger will default them to query parameters

 ## For Start new project MVC 6
 1. create MVC project
 - (dotnet new mvc -o MyMVCProject)